kenlasko/k8s/manifests/system/external-secrets/README.md

 ```

-Pull a single item out of a secret with multiple item
+Pull a single item out of a secret with multiple items
 ```
 ---
 apiVersion: external-secrets.io/v1